Cray-HPE/canu/readme.md

 ```

-#### Generate Switch Config With Custom Config Injection
+#### Generate Switch Configs Including Custom Configurations

 Pass in a switch config file that CANU will inject into the generated config.
 A use case would be to add custom site connections.
 This config file will overwrite previously generate config.

-The `custom-config` file type is yaml and a single file can be used for multiple switches.
+The `custom-config` file type is YAML and a single file can be used for multiple switches.
 You will need to specify the switch name and what config inject.
 The `custom-config` feature is using the hierarchical configuration library, documentation can be found here https://netdevops.io/hier_config/.

 custom config file examples